 Your calendar may be full of Christmas concerts, ugly sweater parties, family and friend dinners, and gleeful gala’s this year, making your outfit choice of paramount importance.
-Say sayonara to the sequins which are made of nonbiodegradable materials, and choose more sustainable options instead.
+Give yourself an eco-friendly gift by saying sayonara to the sequins which are made of nonbiodegradable materials, and choose more sustainable options instead.
 Cozy cardigans, sweaters, slacks, and dresses are available in sustainable and even organic materials, having you wearing them well after the holidays have wrapped up.

 10. Reusable Advent Calendar

-Advent calendars are a fun way to count down the days until Christmas.
+Advent calendars are an eco-friendly gift idea that’s always super fun.
+Countdown the days until Christmas with yummy treats and fun surprises.
 Instead of trading your change for a perishable and throwaway calendar, choose a reusable option this year and fill it with your favorite homemade treats.

 11. Celebrate and Connect

 Save up on resources and celebrate together.
 Getting together for the holidays conserves energy, time, and resources while enabling loved ones to be more closely connected in a physical and mutual setting.